-- 56. You should set out the reasons for your assessment and, in doing so, we would expect you to consider the likelihood of non-continuation of study for your students where: - a.
+- 55. You should set out the reasons for your assessment and, in doing so, we would expect you to consider the likelihood of non-continuation of study for your students where: - a.
 The provider can no longer operate, or has decided to cease operating. - b.
 The provider has lost the power to award degrees or has lost validation for one or more of its courses. - c.
-The provider is, or expects to be, operating with probationary degree awarding powers.19 - d.
+The provider is, or expects to be, operating with probationary degree awarding powers.22 - d.
 One or more of the locations at which you deliver courses to students is no longer available, particularly if you are considering closure or significant change to a location. - e.
-You can no longer deliver courses to your students in one or more subject areas and/or departments.
+You can no longer deliver courses to your students in one or more subject areas and/or departments. - f.
+You can no longer deliver one or more courses to your students, particularly if you are considering course closures in the next three years. - g.
+You can no longer deliver material components of one or more courses, particularly if there are areas of particular vulnerability, such as single-person dependencies for teaching. - h.
+You can no longer deliver one or more modes of study to your students, particularly if you are considering withdrawing a mode of study. - i.
+You can no longer recruit or teach a particular type of student, such as international students. - 56.
+Your assessment may show that risk in some of these areas is not sufficiently likely to crystallise to need specific mitigation.
+For example, your financial performance and business continuity plans might make it very unlikely that the provider would not be able to operate.